awiekerson/StudentDatabaseWithTypeScript/README.md

 <b> Student Database with FIlters </b>

-I developed a dynamic student database that reads and parses data from a JSON file to automatically populate student information.
-The system includes 5 distinct filters that accurately display students based on various criteria.
+I developed a student database that reads and parses data using JSON to populate student information dynamically.
+The database includes 5 distinct filters that accurately display students based on various criteria.
 I designed the filtering functionality to be highly efficient and to minimize code redundancy while ensuring adaptability across different filter combinations.